BerkeleyCurtis/EECS249_HapticGlove/README.md

 EECS 249A Embedded Systems Project Charter, Fall, 2021

+# NOTICE
+CAD models will be uploaded later.
+There are many dependency issues I created as I iterated through changes, and I need to clean up the models before I can share something useful.
+The STL files should be pretty good, but depending on your printer, you might need the models to adjust hole sizes, tolerances, etc.

 # Goal
 Allow a person to interact more intimately with a remote object or an object in VR and simulation.